awsdocs/amazon-ec2-user-guide/doc_source/concepts.md

 **On\-Demand Instances**
 Pay for the instances that you use by the second, with no long\-term commitments or upfront payments\.

+**Savings Plans**
+You can reduce your Amazon EC2 costs by making a commitment to a consistent amount of usage, in USD per hour, for a term of 1 or 3 years\.

 **Reserved Instances**
-Make a low, one\-time, up\-front payment for an instance, reserve it for a one\- or three\-year term, and pay a significantly lower hourly rate for these instances\.
+You can reduce your Amazon EC2 costs by making a commitment to a specific instance configuration, including instance type and Region, for a term of 1 or 3 years\.

 **Spot Instances**
-Request unused EC2 instances, which can lower your costs significantly\.
+Request unused EC2 instances, which can reduce your Amazon EC2 costs significantly\.

-For a complete list of charges and specific prices for Amazon EC2, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing)\.
+For a complete list of charges and prices for Amazon EC2, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing)\.

 To calculate the cost of a sample provisioned environment, see [Cloud Economics Center](https://aws.amazon.com/economics/)\.